The fact that the food delivery market is growing is nothing new.

 To start, do a study of the platforms available in your area and decide which ones you want to work with.
 Consider exploring multiple different options.
 According to data from our clients, being present in more than 1 delivery application can increase your income by 70%.

 Working with multiple platforms, however, can cause chaos in your restaurant.
 Especially when you handle more than one brand in the same place.
-Solutions like Otter will allow you to connect all your platforms, locations and brands in one tablet and visualize your aggregated data at a glance.
+Solutions like Otter will allow you to connect all your platforms, locations and brands in one tablet and visualise your aggregated data at a glance.

-5. Prioritize marketing
+5. Prioritise marketing

 Take advantage of delivery platform promotions, social channels, email marketing and paid advertisements to increase awareness and orders.